bitwalker/libcluster/README.md

 to start a process as part of your strategy, but since it's very likely you will need to maintain some state, designing your strategy as an OTP process (i.e. `GenServer`) is the ideal method, however any valid OTP process will work. `libcluster` starts the strategy process as part of it's supervision tree.

-Currently it's required that strategies connect nodes via the Erlang distribution protocol, i.e. with `Node.connect/1`, `:net_kernel.connect_node/1`, etc. In the future I plan on supporting alternate methods of clustering, but it's still unclear on how to properly do so.

 ### Clustering Strategies